Chimney Cleaning: When to Clean a Chimney Flue

 How to Check for Creosote

 The easiest creosote to remove is the feather-light dull gray, brown or black soot.
 The next form is a black granular accumulation, removed fairly easily with a stiff chimney brush.
 The third type of creosote is a road tar-like coating that is much harder to remove even with stiff chimney brushes, scrapers or power rotary whips.
-The final (and most deadly) is a shiny, glaze-like coating on the fireplace flue that is virtually impossible to remove.
+The final (and most problematic) is a shiny, glaze-like coating on the fireplace flue that is virtually impossible to remove.

 Required Tools for Cleaning a Chimney